pierrenoel/Laravel-Briefing/02.TheBasics/f.models.md

 #### Exercice (5)

-1. Take your previous exercice **learningLaravel**
+1. Take your previous exercice **RestaurantsLaravel**
-2. Create a model Article
+2. Create a model Restaurant
-3. Add the variable $table
+3. Link the model with your database

 - [Before](/02.TheBasics/e.migrations.md)
 - [Next]()